The Rostov State Philharmonic Society: Conservatory building

 In February 1917 the building became the center of revolutionary events.
 After the February Revolution, there was the Rostov-Nakhichevan Soviet of Workers' Deputies, and then the Military Revolutionary Committee.
 In November 1917, the building was occupied by the headquarters for the preparation of an armed uprising against the Don government of Ataman Kaledin, who did not recognize the October revolution, who declared Don in a martial law and banned the export of bread and coal to the central regions of Russia.

 In 1927 there was a club of metal workers in the building.
 Since 1935 the building housed the Rostov Philharmonic.

-In 1976-1978, after the reconstruction by the architects N. A. Sergeev and V. A. Korolev, the building received a modern look.

 Management

-The Rostov State Philharmonic Society was headed at different times by G. S. Dombaev, I. K. Shaposhnikov, A. P. Artamonov and G. I. Bezrodny, A. M. Lukovsky, N. S. Kostarev, E. V. Agopova, B. Y. Chirvin, V. N. Epifanovsky, F. I. Ishchenko.

 Currently, the Rostov State Philharmonic is headed by the General Director Oksana Ivanovna Yakovleva.